svembden/ml-econometrics/README.md

 You can replace cu118 with the appropriate CUDA version for your system (e.g., cu117, cu116).
 If CUDA is not available, PyTorch will fall back to the CPU version.

 ## Usage
-For the final submission of the assignment, only the XGBOOST model (part 4) is used.
+For the final submission of the assignment, only the XGBOOST model (part 4) in ```main.ipynb``` is used.
 The code can be run to train a new model, or a saved model can be loaded.